ICCB-Cologne/medicc2/README.md

 # MEDICC2 - Minimum Event Distance for Intra-tumour Copy number Comparisons

-**Version 0.5 beta (May 2021)**
+**Version 0.5 beta (September 2021)**

 For more information see the accompanying  paper [Whole-genome doubling-aware copy number phylogenies for cancer evolution with MEDICC2](https://www.biorxiv.org/content/10.1101/2021.02.28.433227v2).

-# Setup
+# Installation
-Due to the dependency on OpenFST, MEDICC2 cannot be installed on Windows machines.
+Due to the dependency on OpenFST, MEDICC2 cannot be installed on Windows machines (we recommended using [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10)).

+Install MEDICC2 either via pip (recommended) or from source.
+In either case, you need to make sure to have a working version of `gcc` and `gxx` installed.

+## Installation with pip
+*Note that the notebooks and examples are not included when installing from pip.*

+First install OpenFST using conda with `conda install -c conda-force openfst`.
+Next you can install MEDICC2 via `pip install medicc2`.

-## Download
+## Installation from source

-Clone the MEDICC2 repository and its submodules using `git clone --recursive https://bitbucket.org/schwarzlab/medicc2.git`

-**It is important to use the `--recursive` flag to also download the OpenFST submodule**
+Clone the MEDICC2 repository and its submodules using `git clone --recursive https://bitbucket.org/schwarzlab/medicc2.git`.
+It is important to use the `--recursive` flag to also download the modified OpenFST submodule.

-## Installing dependencies
 All dependencies including OpenFST should be directly installable via conda.
-A YML file with a suggested MEDICC2 conda environment is provided in 'doc/medicc2.yml'.
-You can create a new conda environment using `conda env create -f doc/medicc2.yml -n medicc_env`.
+A yaml file with a suggested MEDICC2 conda environment is provided in 'doc/medicc2.yml'.
+You can create a new conda environment with all requirements using `conda env create -f doc/medicc2.yml -n medicc_env`.

-## Installation

-Run `python setup.py build_ext --inplace` to compile the fstlib C extension.
+Then, inside the `medicc2` folder, run `pip install .` to install MEDICC2 to your environment.

 # Usage

-General usage is `python medicc2.py path/to/input/file path/to/output/folder`.
-Run `python medicc2.py --help` for information on optional arguments.
+After installing MEDICC2, you can use MEDICC2 in python scripts (through `import medicc`) and from the command line.
+General usage from the command line is `medicc2 path/to/input/file path/to/output/folder`.
+Run `medicc2 --help` for information on optional arguments.

-Logging settings can be changed using the `logging_conf.yaml` file with the standard python logging
+Logging settings can be changed using the `medicc/logging_conf.yaml` file with the standard python logging syntax.

-## Flags
+## Command line Flags

 * `input_file`: path to the input file
 * `output_dir`: path to the output folder